ZXSQ1/dopen/README.md

 ### Manual

 You can manually install the utilities and then, if you have a Golang installation, you can build the binary.
 That is about it.

-## Notes

-I don't know much if this will work on either Windows or MacOS, as I have not tested the program on them.
-I have tested it on Linux though.
-There is a chance that, in the future, I could update this to work on every OS.
-But that is for the future anyway.